 Legal Knowledge and Support

-Divorce attorneys have a thorough understanding of Colorado divorce laws and can give you the information you need to make informed decisions about your case.
+Divorce attorneys have a thorough understanding of Colorado divorce case laws and can give you the information you need to make informed decisions about your case.
 An attorney can also advise you on the full range of options available to you before determining the best strategy for your situation.

 Taking this step will relieve an enormous burden since an attorney will take care of all the work for you.
 Divorce and other family law issues require piles of paperwork.
 If the paperwork is filed incorrectly, your case can be delayed or even thrown out.
 Hiring an attorney will allow you to focus on the next stage of your life with peace of mind.

 A divorce attorney can act as an effective and unbiased mediator who can help relieve tension between the parties involved.

-Divorce lawyers deal with divorces and other family issues daily.
+Divorce lawyers deal with divorces and other family law cases daily.
 They know how the process goes and what it takes to resolve problems in the most efficient manner possible.

 Complex Divorce Problems We Can Help You Solve

 - Child custody and parenting time.
 We will help you establish and implement custody and visitation arrangements that are in the best interests of your children while protecting your rights as a parent.
 We will work to ensure joint legal custody so that you have the opportunity to participate in decisions regarding education, medical treatment, religious training, and other special needs.